Mortumm/mortumm.github.io/about.md

 permalink: /about/
 ---

-This my very own small corner in the web.
+This is my very own small corner in the web.
 An engineer to be, hardware enthusiast at heart, mechanical keyboard fanatic.

 A problem solver with perseverance.
 A minimalist.